-- Reduces depression with a potency comparable to antidepressant drugs!121 - Protects and repairs neurons from damage (like that caused by diabetes).122,123 - Improves insulin sensitivity.124 - Improves cardiovascular health.{125,126} - Combats the side effects of aging, like neurological decline and chronic fatigue.
-127-131 - Increases mitochondrial function by increasing their ability to produce energy.132-134
+- Reduce depression with a potency comparable to antidepressant drugs![121] - Protect and repairs neurons from damage (like that caused by diabetes).[122,123] - Improve insulin sensitivity.[124] - Improve cardiovascular health.[125,126] - Combat the side effects of aging, like neurological decline and chronic fatigue.[127-131] - Increase mitochondrial function by increasing their ability to produce energy.[132-134]

 Notably, ALCAR has been known to cause fat loss, not because of any mechanism intrinsic to ALCAR, but simply because those taking it become more physically active due to the increased energy and vitality it provides.

 Between powerful anti-depressant effects (likely even better than drugs like Prozac, but with far less side effects), general anti-aging/longevity benefits, brain protection, increased fat burning/weight loss, and increased energy levels, this is a must-have supplement.

-ALCAR Dosage Recommendations:

-The standard dosage for ALCAR is 500-2,500 mg per day, taken as 2-3 divided doses.
-(We include 750 mg per serving in Energenesis.)
+ALCAR Dosage Recommendations: The standard dosage for ALCAR is 500- 2,500 mg per day, taken as 2-3 divided doses.
+A clinically researched and effective dosage of ALCAR is found in Energenesis.